 Since the drop cloth is so heavy would it be more feasible to have box pleats at regular intervals and use tape across the top to form a rod pocket?
 Two or three pleats per panel would give fullness without all that weight from gathering.

-This guide is about making curtains from sheets.
+This page is about making curtains from sheets.
 Fashioning bed sheets into curtains can save you money and give you the window covering you want.

-This guide is about frugal window curtains.
+This page is about frugal window curtains.
 Purchasing drapes, window curtains, or coverings can be expensive.

-This is a guide about making curtains with grommets.
+This is a page about making curtains with grommets.
 Making curtains with grommets is an easy way to create beautiful up to date curtains for you home.

-This is a guide about sewing your own curtains.
+This is a page about sewing your own curtains.
 Making your own curtains allows you to choose from a myriad of fabrics, colors, and styles.
 It also can save you money.